lip6/alliance-check-toolkit/benchs/analog/OtaMiller/sky130/README.rst

 Rquired files:

-dodo.py      : python script to setup the technology and dependencies millerMOS.py : Python script to describe netlist, and relative placement for layout generation
+dodo.py           : python script to setup the technology and dependencies doMillerMos_v2.py : Python script to describe netlist, and relative placement for layout generation
                     with only transistors
+oceane_sizes.txt  : table (CSV format), input for coriolis placement and routing

 ---------------
 Running layout generation